 Causes of Gastrointestinal Disease

-In regards to the source of gastrointestinal disease, here are a few potential root causes.
+Regarding the source of gastrointestinal disease, here are a few potential root causes.

-- Lack of water – Water helps cleanse the gastrointestinal tract.
+- Lack of water—Water helps cleanse the gastrointestinal tract.
 It softens stool and helps prevent constipation.
 It also helps your digestive system break down food and absorb nutrients faster and more effectively.

 Treatment for Gastrointestinal Disease